jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/Sections/Part4.md

 To see how spatial joins work in ArcGIS Online, you'll practice by joining the State Boundaries feature class to the Campgrounds feature class.

-### Step 1: Add Relevant Data to the Map Viewer Classic
+### Step 1: Add Relevant Data to the Map Viewer

-Begin by adding State Boundaries and Campgrounds to the Map Viewer Classic.
+Begin by adding State Boundaries and Campgrounds to the Map Viewer.

 ### Step 2: Define Join Parameters in the Analysis Tab